Key takeaways

 Implied authority

-This kind of authority keeps day-to-day operations running, but if a dispute arises, it’s harder to prove without a history of accepted behavior.
+Implied authority isn't written down but is assumed based on a person's role and the way the organization operates.
+A purchasing manager is naturally expected to approve purchase orders, even without explicit instructions.
+This keeps day-to-day operations running, but if a dispute arises, it's harder to prove without a documented history of accepted behavior.

-General vs specific (limited) authority
+General vs. specific (limited) authority

-General authority gives someone broad, ongoing power to act (e.g., signing all vendor contracts).
-In contrast, specific authority is granted for a one-time or clearly defined situation (e.g., signing employment contracts while the HR manager is on leave).
+General authority gives someone broad, ongoing power to act — for example, signing all vendor contracts.
+Specific authority is granted for a one-time or clearly defined situation — for example, signing employment contracts while the HR manager is on leave.
+You'll often see this distinction in powers of attorney or internal memos.

 Critical Situations That Require Signatory Authority